How To Build A Lead List For Cold Email (2025)

 1. Identify your ideal customer profile (ICP)

-I also recommend that you read my article How To Write A Cold Email so that you can learn how to write your email copy around your lead list.
+I recommend that you read my article How To Write A Cold Email to learn how to write an email that gets responses.

 picture of George Wauchope